syedazeeminam/machine_learning_with_scikit_learn/README.md

 # Machine Learning with Scikit Learn
-This repository is based on the course "Machine Learning with Scikit Learn" offered by DataCamp.

 **_Some Important Definitions:_**